Luc3as/Smart-mirror-project/readme.md

 ## MagicMirror config

 The configuration of MagicMirror is pretty standard I think, you can find all the [basics on the web](https://magicmirror.builders/).
+Because some of you asked for config, here is [my config for MagicMirror](MagicMirror-config.js).

 ![UI](Images/6.jpg)